ysegorov/blog/content/cv/index.md

 - [yagni-loader][yagni-loader] - webpack plugin for HTML to
   [yagni-dom][yagni-dom] compatible js module conversion (uses [yagni-parser][yagni-parser] under the hood)
+- [mdpreview][mdpreview-rust] - small utility to preview markdown files in browser (written in Rust)
 - [wt][wt] - static site generator (*python3*) - *project has been moved to
     archive, no plans to develop it further*